 Low sperm count is a condition which is called as oligospermia.
 This is the term used to depict the condition when the sperm check is low, under 15 million sperm/ml.
 If there are no sperm at all in the semen test, the condition is named as azoospermia.

 When you are attempting to have your children, the quantity of sperm you discharge is very vital.
-In case of low sperm or no sperm, we suggest book an appointment with Dr. Kedar Ganla for examining low sperm count and medical history.
+In the case of low sperm or no sperm, we suggest booking an appointment with Dr. Kedar Ganla for examining low sperm count and medical history.

 In order to determine the best low sperm count treatment options, we will ask you whether there were any operations in the groin region, undescended testicles in adolescence or whether there has been any significant harm or disease in the genital zone.
 Be open, and take the benefit of effective treatment options for male infertility.

 What are the causes of low sperm count (Male Infertility)?

-Men with heavy weight can also get to be distinctly sterile because that the sagging layers of fat can overheat the testicles.
+Men with heavy weight can also get to be distinctly sterile because the sagging layers of fat can overheat the testicles.

 Men whose occupations include extend hours of sitting, e.g. long separation lorry-drivers may have infertility because of the expanded warmth to the genital zone.

 Very frequent intercourse lead to the demand exceeding the supply.
-There are a significant number of infertile men whose sex drive is the end goal that they should discharge 2-3 times each day consequently results into lower sperm tally.
+There are a significant number of infertile men whose sex drive is the end goal that they should discharge 2-3 times each day consequently results in lower sperm tally.

 Smoking more than 20 cigarettes a day has been appeared to lessen both the sperm count and sperm motility.